 What you really need to know is whether it’s safe to travel to the specific countries you’re considering visiting, at a specific time.
 Research the specific travel warnings, if any, for the country you plan on going to.

 What it’s really like to volunteer in Africa

 Overall, you can have a very different experience based on the project and location you choose.
-However, there are certain things you can expect from volunteer trips to Africa.

 Safety tips for Africa travel

-Here is our best advice on staying safe while travelling in Africa:
+Here’s our best advice on staying safe while travelling in Africa:

 Do your research and stay informed

-When you arrive at one of our field bases, you’ll get comprehensive health and safety training, which includes advice on how to conduct yourself in your host country, and any specific safety issues to be aware of.
+When you arrive at one of our field bases, you’ll get comprehensive health and safety training, which includes advice on how to conduct yourself in your host country, and any specific safety concerns to be aware of.

 Be discreet with your valuables

 As always, having items such as cameras and smartphones on display, while travelling abroad in any country, can draw attention and invite opportunists.